 ‘Tis the season to be jolly

-Christmas Day (15 per cent) and New Year’s Eve (12 per cent) were also popular choices.
 This year we opened up the votes to include more flexible days, such as partners birthdays and the anniversary of the date a couple met.
-These dates still proved to be more popular than Boxing Day with with 9 per cent of respondents choosing birthday and 7 percent recognising a lot of couples getting engaged on the same date as when they met
+These dates still proved to be more popular than Boxing Day (2 per cent) with with 9 per cent of respondents choosing birthday and 11 percent recognising a lot of couples getting engaged on the anniversary of the day they met.

 Are you planning on proposing too soon?